Speaker / Host

-TV presenter, electronics engineer and qualified maths teacher, Kate Bellingham regularly hosts and speaks at conferences and seminars for major companies and is also involved in projects promoting science, engineering and technology to the general public.
+Kate Bellingham is a TV presenter, electronics engineer and qualified maths teacher.
+Rising to fame as a presenter on hit BBC show Tomorrow’s World, Kate is now available as an awards presenter and host, a conference speaker and a keynote speaker.
+She regularly hosts and speaks at conferences and seminars for major companies.
+Kate is also involved in projects promoting science, engineering and technology to the general public.

 Kate Bellingham did not set out to become a TV presenter.
 She was ‘spotted’ whilst working for the BBC as an electronics engineer and invited to audition for a Schools TV programme, ‘Techno’.
 Having embarked on a career in ‘showbiz’, her engineering background, along with a degree in physics from Oxford University and experience as a computer programmer, came in useful during her four years as a presenter on ‘Tomorrow’s World’.
 Kate went on to present her own weekly programme on Radio 5 Live, ‘The Big Bang’ on Children’s ITV and other programmes for the Open University, BBC Schools and Channel 5.
 Subsequent broadcasts included a seven-part science series for the Open University, an engineering series for the BBC2 ‘Learning Zone’, ‘Testing Times’, a series for Radio 4 about the challenges faced on major engineering projects and a series on maths for BBC Schools Radio.

 In 1997 Kate was awarded an Honorary Doctorate in Technology by Staffordshire University in recognition of this work.
 In 2003 she obtained an MSc in Electronics with distinction at the University of Hertfordshire and she also became a fully qualified maths teacher.
 In 2020 she embarked on a part-time PhD course at the Centre for Engineering Education at UCL.